jean-pierreBoth/graphembed/Readme.md

 It is based on multi hop neighbourhood identification via sensitive hashing.
 Instead of using **ICWS** for hashing we use the more recent algorithm **probminhash** See [probminhash](https://arxiv.org/abs/1911.00675).
 The idea is to associate a probability distribution of neighbours of each point and hash this distribution to build an embedding vector.
 An extension of the paper is also implemented to get asymetric embedding for directed graph.
-In fact by default the algorithm runs in asymetric mode.

 2. The second is based on the paper: